loganwoodyard28/starter-academic/content/home/experience.md

     date_start: '2021-05-01'
     date_end: '2021-08-01'
     description: |2-
     Over ten weeks, I assisted the GOPIF team with ongoing climate research efforts in line with the state-wide carbon neutrality initiative, Maine Won't Wait.
-I conducted an analysis on forest managment and corresponding carbon sequestration rates to inform goal-setting and policy recommendations for the Maine Forest Carbon Task Force.
+I conducted an analysis on forest management and correspoinding carbon sequestration rates to inform goal-setting and policy reccomendations for the Maine Forest Carbon Task Force.
 I also created data coordination strategies that will support the ongoing work with the Maine Climate Council and accompanying Working Groups.

     Responsibilities include:

         *Research
         *Policy Analysis